When Do Baby Cockatiels Start Drinking Water

 How Do You Teach a Baby Bird to Drink Water?

-One of the first things you need to do when you have a baby bird is to teach it how to drink water.
-This can be done by using a small cup or dish and filling it with fresh, clean water.
-Place the dish near the bird’s perch so it can easily reach it.
+One of the first things you need to do when you find a baby bird is to make sure it is hydrated.
+You can do this by teaching the baby bird how to drink water.
+First, find a clean container that is shallow enough for the baby bird to stand in and fill it with fresh, clean water.

 When Can I Start Hand Feeding My Baby Cockatiel?